jaxPlayer/Paul-Gaddy-s-Portfolio/README.md

 <br>
 <a href="https://ibb.co/dcmnzBj"><img src="https://i.ibb.co/rtdn1kF/Screen-Shot-2020-10-30-at-7-07-26-PM.png" alt="Screen-Shot-2020-10-30-at-7-07-26-PM" border="0"></a>

-5.This is the card matching game I made in 9th grade.
+5.This is the card matching game I created in 9th grade.
 The premise of the game is to match cards.
-If you mess up twice, the game ends.
-During each turn, a different sound plays if you match the cards, miss one or the game ends.
-(Javascript, p5.js)
+During each potential match, different sound plays.
+If you mismatch the cards twice in a row, the game ends  (Javascript, p5.js)

 <hr>